Tag Archives: communication

 Counter bend with contact teaches the naturally gaited horse to move balance from one shoulder to the other.

-I also reposition her balance from one shoulder to the other with counter bend exercises.
+I also reposition her balance from one shoulder to the other with counter bend neck rein exercises.
 Other exercises such as shoulder in, haunches in, shoulder out and renver help her shift more weight bearing to the hindquarters.

 Naturally gaited Tennessee walking horse shoulder-In with contact